Vinegar has been around for thousands of years. It’s an ancient folk remedy used to treat many health conditions.

 While some people claim it works, there’s no scientific evidence yet that ACV is effective as a hair conditioner or a wart remover.
 There’s also no evidence yet that it can help treat or relieve:

 - bad breath

-Always talk to your doctor before trying ACV or other natural remedies to treat a health condition.
-They can help you assess the potential benefits and risks of using ACV and help you decide if it’s a good addition to your medicine cabinet.
+However, be sure to talk to your doctor before trying ACV or other natural remedies to treat a health condition.
+Your doctor can help you weigh the benefits and risks of using ACV and help you decide if it’s a good addition to your medicine cabinet.